 Jesus was obedient to his earthly parents.
-Being a part of the Trinity, and also called God the Son, he always obeyed and listened to his parents with utmost kindness and affection.
-Here we have the Creator obeying the created, all for the ultimate purpose of saving us and them from the fires of hell.
+Being a part of the Trinity, and called God the Son, he always listened to his parents with utmost kindness and affection.
+Here we have the Creator obeying the created, for the ultimate purpose of saving us and them from hell.

 When Jesus Christ became a grown man, he still did not stop caring and sacrificing for the sake of mankind.
 He indeed came to give his life for us.
 He died for the welfare of the people, not so they could serve him, but so that he could die for them and save their eternal souls from the fire.

-Not only does he come to die for us, but he also makes himself a servant while he spent his time on Earth.
-Jesus served others not only through giving his life for them but also in serving them.
+Not only does he come to die for us, but also makes himself a servant while he spent his time on Earth.
+Jesus served others through giving his life for them and also in serving them.
 When we take a closer look at his life, there are so many valuable lessons that are to be learned from him about humanity and love.

 Too many times in our life here on Earth, have we done nothing more than look out for our own interest?
 How many times have we done anything more than think of ourselves?
 There is no meaning in living a life that only surrounds around me.
 True living always emphasizes living for others and serving them selflessly.